Women reviewing pages from Opacity.

 “By connecting studios across Australia and globally, Opacity celebrated design excellence as both a collaborative and reflective practice — one that drives innovation, enhances communities, and reinforces our commitment to creating meaningful, lasting impact,” said Huai Lim, Australian managing principal of architecture at HDR.

-Reflecting on the initiative he founded, HDR’s Design Director Tom Trenolone concluded: “Opacity has always been about cultivating an honest and rigorous dialogue around design.
+Reflecting on the program he founded, HDR’s Design Director Tom Trenolone concluded: “Opacity has always been about cultivating an honest and rigorous dialogue around design.
 It’s a space where critique becomes collaboration, and where our collective conscience as designers is sharpened.
 What began as an experiment has grown into a cornerstone of our culture — one that continues to challenge us to do better, think deeper, and design with greater purpose.”

 The Opacity Cycle